Modern Slavery Statement 2024

 Our Code of Conduct identifies the risks of modern slavery in our business, makes it clear that we do not tolerate human rights abuses like modern slavery or unsafe work practices, are committed to working with partners, suppliers and customers who share our commitment to human rights, and do not tolerate bribery and corruption.

-In 2022, we required all our employees globally to complete training on combating slavery and human trafficking in supply chains, which explained how our staff can properly identify and prevent modern slavery risks.
-All employees located in English speaking countries were also required to complete a follow-up knowledge check on human trafficking and coercion prevention.
+We require all our employees globally to complete periodic training on combating slavery and human trafficking in supply chains, which explained how our staff can properly identify and prevent modern slavery risks.
+Our latest training was in 2022 and all employees located in English speaking countries were also required to complete a follow-up knowledge check on human trafficking and coercion prevention.

 All employees are also periodically required to participate in online training in relation to the Code of Conduct and certify that they have understood and will comply with it.
 Bravado staff also periodically attend training on modern slavery offered by our retail partners.